dotnet/runtime/docs/coreclr/clr-code-guide.md

 Because neither policy alone suffices for the CLR, the CLR supports both: and you, as a developer, are responsible for switching the threads accordingly.
 Note that the GC-scheduling mode is a property of an individual thread; not a global system property.

-Put precisely: as long as a thread is in cooperative mode, it is guaranteed that a GC will only occur when your thread triggers an object allocation, calls out to interruptable managed code or explicitly requests a GC.
+Put precisely: as long as a thread is in cooperative mode, it is guaranteed that a GC will only occur when your thread triggers an object allocation, calls out to interruptible managed code or explicitly requests a GC.
 All other threads are blocked from GC.
 As long as your thread is in preemptive mode, then you must assume that a GC can be started any time (by some other thread) and is running concurrently with your thread.

 A good rule of thumb is this: a CLR thread runs in cooperative mode any time it is running managed code or any time it needs to manipulate object references in any way.
 An Execution Engine (EE) thread that is running in preemptive mode is usually running unmanaged code; i.e. it has left the managed world.
 Process threads that have never entered CLR in any way are effectively running in preemptive mode.
 Much of the code inside CLR runs in cooperative mode.